 A selection of available methods — within the app, via credit card, or biometric payment — can affect the app’s security/encryption requirements.
+Here you may also need to select a payment gateway.
 In addition, the percentage charged by payment systems per transaction may differ.

 - What devices/services/sensors should your application be compatible with?

 The cost can be reduced if you’re developing an app only for specific devices.
 The list of supported devices can be based on what specific device sensors and hardware capabilities you plan to use (such as video camera, geolocation, gyroscope, etc.).

 - Will the app have to connect with wearables or Internet of Things devices?

 - Does the app need to work offline?

 Such a need can affect solutions in terms of data storage and synchronization, which is especially challenging in situations where updates to the same file come from several users.

 - What data do you need to get from the app?

 Depending on the app, you may be interested in tracking

 – downloads per platform,